LobbyRokie/cv/index.md

 ## 💼 EXPERIENCE
 **SENIOR BUSINESS SYSTEMS ANALYST @ [UC Santa Barbara](https://www.ucsb.edu/)** <br>
 Business & Financial Planning Team _(Sep 2019 - Present)_
-* **Business Intelligence:** Revolutionized, automated, and streamlined business reporting processes by establishing new robust, systematic, sustainable, and scalable automation dashboards that reside on 20+ workspaces and apps that served 5 business units and 40+ audiences from executives to analysts.
-Built and maintained intuitive and interactive Power BI reports and services that saved 30 hours and thousands of dollars per week in operation.
+* **Business Intelligence:** Revolutionized and automated the department's reporting process by replacing outdated technologies and manual reporting procedures with a sustainable and scalable analytical framework.
+Built and owned 20+ workspaces and apps to support 5 business units and over 40 end users from directors to managers, resulting 120 hours and thousands of dollars saved per month in reporting.
-* **Analytics Solution:** Developed sophisticated end-to-end analytics solutions, involving SQL development, ETL process, data modeling, statistical analysis and automation dashboard, which generated visibility and insight, identified and interpreted trends and patterns, made strategic recommendations to help management monitor business processes and make strategic decisions, resulting 15-25% improved operational efficiencies and 18-30% reduced expenditures in multiple operational areas, including budgeting, staffing, project costing and project management.
+* **Data Analytics:** Developed advanced end-to-end data analytics solutions, including data collection, extraction, manipulation, modeling, analysis and reporting, which strengthened data pipeline, translated data into actionable insights, and provided strategic recommendations to senior leadership, resulting in 15-25% improved operational performance and 18-30% reduced overhead costs across finance, operations, and project management.
-* **Lean Method and Improvement:** Incorporated Lean methods in daily management and report building, which helped improve report reliability and minimize on-going maintenance, resulting 20% reduction in production incident volume and 25% decrease in overall system downtime.
+* **Data Visualization Development:** Developed innovative reports and dashboards with complex DAX, Power Query, drill-through, role-level security, and paginated report, delivering elegant, interactive, and story-driven data visualizations and receiving widespread recognition in the department.
+* **Process Excellence:** Adopted Lean and Agile methodologies in BI development to improve quality, minimize maintenance, and increase scalability.
 * **Maintenance and Support:** Troubleshot end-user issues, established effective countermeasures, and provided timely resolutions within 48 hours.
+* **Governance & Standard:** Established report development standards and data governance best practices for data analytics within the department.
 * **Mentorship:** Mentored analyst interns on the team and shared knowledge to other developers in BI weekly meetings, promoting skill development.
 <br><br>